anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A more general discovery mechanism, also supporting GRASP besides DNS-SD with mDNS may be provided in {{I-D.eckert-anima-brski-discovery}}.

 Discovery in BRSKI-PRM uses DNS-based Service Discovery {{RFC6763}} over Multicast DNS {{RFC6762}} to discover the pledge.
-Note that {{RFC6762}} Section 9 provides support for conflict resolution in situations when an DNS-SD with mDNS responder receives a mDNS response with inconsistent data.
+Note that {{RFC6762}} section 9 provides support for conflict resolution in situations when an DNS-SD with mDNS responder receives a mDNS response with inconsistent data.
 Note that {{RFC8990}} does not support conflict resolution of mDNS, which may be a limitation for its application.

 The pledge constructs a local host name based on device local information (product-serial-number), which results in "product-serial-number._brski-pledge._tcp.local".